-Donovan Richards Jr., a lifelong resident of Southeast Queens, was elected as Borough President in November 2020 and sworn in one month later.
+Donovan Richards Jr., a lifelong resident of Southeast Queens, was elected Borough President in November 2020 and sworn in one month later.

-Growing up he lived in Jamaica, St. Albans, Hollis, and Rosedale, with frequent visits to grandparents who lived in the Rockaways.
-He attended Jamaica High School and Redemption Christian Academy before studying communications, radio, and TV at Nyack College.
-He later received a degree in Aviation Management from Vaughn College.
+As a child, he attended Jamaica High School and Redemption Christian Academy before studying communications, radio, and TV at Nyack College.
+He later received a degree in Aviation Management from Vaughn College in East Elmhurst.

 Following the tragic killing of a close friend during his teenage years, the Borough President got involved in his community and the fight against gun violence, holding numerous positions in the City Council before being elected in 2013 to represent District 31, serving Southeast Queens and the eastern Rockaway Peninsula.